 Mirror Widths : 2.700 metres – 3.200 metres

-Please contact our office if you require any further clarification or need any advice in relation to clearances required to deliver bins.
+Please contact our office if you require any further clarification or need any advice about the necessary clearances to deliver bins.

-The general answer is no. However you can apply to your local council and/or the police to obtain permits to do this.
-We do not offer this as part of our service due to the complexities of obtaining such permits.
-Please refer to our ‘Terms of Trade’ for more detail on placement of bins in locations not under your control.
+The general answer is no. However, you can apply to your local council and the police to obtain permits.
+Due to the complexities of obtaining such permits, we do not offer this as part of our service.

-No. Moving the bin may result in us not being able to recover the bin from where you have moved it to.
-It may also result in damage to our bin or truck and/or your property.
+No. Moving the bin may result in us being unable to recover the bin from where you moved it.
+It may also damage our bin or truck and your property.
 Any associated costs will be recoverable from you in these situations.

-It is your responsibility to ensure that the machine operator does overfill the bin or abuse our property.
-Please be aware that this is a common occurrence with machine operators so make an effort before they start to inform them of our guidelines.
+You are responsible for ensuring that the machine operator does not overfill the bin or abuse our property.
+Please be aware that this is a common occurrence with machine operators, so make an effort before they start to inform them of our guidelines.

 In accordance with Environmental Legislation, asbestos products, tyres, liquids, paints, or general hazardous materials cannot be disposed of in our skips.
-If you require more information on this please contact our office.
+If you require more information on this don’t hesitate to get in touch with our office.

-We can provide our services for specific situations outside of our normal hours of operation by arrangement.
-Please contact our office to discuss this and obtain a quote.
+We can provide our services for specific situations outside of our regular hours of operation by arrangement.
+Please get in touch with our office to discuss this and obtain a quote.

-Our focus is on the redirection of waste away from landfill to alternative uses.
-Whilst not all our waste can be handled through our own facility we extensively use businesses and other waste disposal facilities that accept waste and continue to apply greater levels of extraction and resource recovery than are possible in our own facility.
-In this regard 100% of the waste that is transported by our business goes through some form of reduction or recycling into saleable items or bio-energy.
-For more information on recycling refer to our Recycling page.
+Our focus is on redirecting waste away from landfills to alternative uses.
+Whilst not all our waste can be handled through our facility, we extensively use businesses and other waste disposal facilities that accept waste and continue to apply more significant extraction and resource recovery than are possible in our facility.
+In this regard, 100% of the trash that is transported by our business goes through some form of reduction or recycling into saleable items or bio-energy.
+For more information on recycling, refer to our Recycling page.

 The greater Brisbane Region is growing all the time.
-Some areas within local authorities extend outside of what we class as a reasonable distance to travel to provide our services.
-In these situations we apply a ‘zone charge’ to travel to these areas.
-Two examples of this are the southern area of the Redland Shire and the Western areas of Brisbane such as Moggill.
-Our prices are based on the ability to be able to maximise the use of our vehicles by doing multiple deliveries and pickups on a run.
-In an outer lying area this means we do a run of an extended period of time without the ability to do additional deliveries on the way.
-The value of the vehicle time to provide service to these areas may actually be higher than the price we charge for the bin.
-In these situations we may apply a zone charge which is a nominal fee not the full cost of the use of our vehicles.
+Some areas within local authorities extend beyond what we consider a reasonable distance to travel to provide our services.
+We apply a ‘zone charge’ to travel to these areas in these situations.
+Two examples are the southern area of the Redland Shire and the Western regions of Brisbane, such as Moggill.
+Our prices are based on the ability to maximise the use of our vehicles by doing multiple deliveries and pickups on a run.
+In outer-lying areas, this means we have to drive an extended period without the ability to do additional deliveries on the way.
+The value of the vehicle time to service these areas may be higher than the price we charge for the bin.
+In these situations, we may apply a zone charge, which is a nominal fee, not the total cost of using our vehicles.

-As we mentioned above Brisbane is becoming a large geographical area.
-We are unable to keep extending out to provide service to this growing area, however we are able to cover some of the areas in close proximity to Brisbane.
-Please check with our office if you require delivery to any of the listed areas.
-If you book online we will respond to you to clarify if we provide service to your area.
+As we mentioned above, Brisbane is becoming a large geographical area.
+We are unable to keep extending out to provide service to this growing area; however, we can cover some of the areas in close proximity to Brisbane.
+Please check with our office if you require delivery to any listed areas.
+If you book online, we will respond to you to clarify if we provide service to your site.

 - Ipswich City Council